andymcguinness/bobyard-takehome/README.md

 The backend is functional and can do basic CRUD operations -- this can be tested with Postman.

 The frontend displays the comments in a grid, styled as a card.

-## What I Would Do With More Time

-- Implement Part 3 -- have the frontend do the basic CRUD operations.
-- Implement Zustand for state management.
-- More/better error handling.
-- More/better styling -- would style the project as if it was an application UI, and you were the "Admin" user.
-- Implement testing using Jest.
-- Implement a CI/CD pipeline.
-- Dockerize the project.
-- Implement basic Supabase-powered auth.
-- Implement basic API/session-powered auth, so calls to the API need to be authenticated with a session/header.